BeNhNp/WordAddin_Segmentation/README.md

 we can first segment all the paragraph, the show the statistics data:

 ![interface](screens/screen-3.png)

 ## TODO

-1. It use a commential binary package for word segmentation, I'll alternate it to Jieba these days.
+1. It use a commential binary package for word segmentation, I'll alternate it to other free libraries these days(not available at hand).

 2. It is very a toy now, rather simple and rough, I'll make it suit for real work later.